writethedocs/www/docs/blog/2021-community-update.rst

 We've heard from some of the folks in the community that they are missing all the swag we used to give away at our conferences.
 We always had lots of little goodies to give folks across the years, including stickers, notebooks, shirts, hoodies, and other bigger items in some of our raffle giveaways.
-We're excited to be able to bring back a small version of that for those of you who want to wear your documentarian pride on the sleeves :)
+We're excited to be able to bring back a small version of that for those of you who want to wear your documentarian pride on your sleeves :)

 The `Write the Docs Store`_ is now live with lots of good things. **We have stickers, mugs, phone cases, bags, prints, and notebooks** with these designs: